 Voice-activated assistants have become part of our lives via mobile devices (like Siri) and smart speakers (like Alexa).
 But what about the web?
-Picovoice’s Porcupine wake word engine, plus WebAssembly, now allows web browsers to run wake words using on-device voice AI.
+Picovoice’s Porcupine Wake Word engine, plus WebAssembly, now allows web browsers to run wake words using on-device voice AI - within web browsers.
+In order to showcase how a wake word works with a speech-to-text API, the Picovoice team built a Google Chrome Voice AI extension demo.
+So developers can see how to deploy a hotword triggering an extension.

-A dedicated wake word engine is the only feasible way to achieve always-listening behaviour, since it’s impractical—and a privacy nightmare—to continuously have a hot mic open to a cloud API.
-Using the Porcupine SDK for Web, we’ve created a proof-of-concept Chrome extension that offers multiple wake word options to trigger a Google voice search.
+A dedicated wake word engine is the only feasible way to achieve always-listening behaviour since it’s impractical—and a privacy nightmare—to continuously have a hot mic open to a cloud API.
+Without a phrase to trigger the application (i.e. trigger word), it’s not possible to offer an end-to-end hands-free experience as voice assistants Alexa or Siri does.
+This proof-of-concept Chrome extension that is powered by Porcupine Wake Word SDK for Web offers multiple wake word options to trigger Google search.
+Anyone can enjoy the search by voice with Google truly hands-free.

 An open source starting point for voice web extensions

+Speech-to-text is the most known approach for adding voice to the web due to the popularity of search by voice applications which require converting voice to text in real-time.
+However, it’s not the only approach.
 Wake word activated search is just a starting point.
-The WebExtensions API has a large list of features to control things like bookmarks and tabs, or could be tailored toward a specific site like YouTube.
+The WebExtensions API has a large list of features to control things like bookmarks and tabs or could be tailored toward a specific site like YouTube.
 Porcupine also offers the possibility of listening to many wake words simultaneously.
-Rhino offers the ability to add a natural language capability while keeping the entire experience offline and private.
+Rhino Speech-to-Intent offers the ability to add a natural language capability for menu navigation and voice control for the web.
+Rhino processes the voice data offline, locally on-device and keeps the entire experience private.
 The Picovoice SDK for Web combines these two engines together to create a complete voice assistant loop for the browser.